kubeflow/examples/G-research-crypto-forecasting-kaggle-competition/README.md

    To get started, visit Kale's [documentation](https://docs.arrikto.com/user/kale/index.html) to get acquainted with the Kale user interface (UI) from a Jupyter Notebook, [notebook cell annotation](https://docs.arrikto.com/user/kale/jupyterlab/annotate.html) and how to create a machine learning pipeline using Kale.
-   In the following example, we are going to use the Kale JupyterLab Extension to building our Kubeflow pipeline.
+   In the following example, we are going to use the Kale JupyterLab Extension to build our Kubeflow pipeline.

 ## Section 2: Prepare environment for data download